wzhudev/reverse-linear-sync-engine/README.md

 ```

 **Action** and **computed** are core MobX primitives.
 During bootstrapping, these properties are made observable by directly calling MobX's `makeObservable` API.

+## Credit

+Thanks to Tuomas Artman, who generously shared how LSE works in talks and podcasts.

+Thanks to @zxch3n, @vincentdchan and @promer94 for their reviews.